The Creation

 Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea (Revelation 21:1).

-The first heavens and earth—the present universe as we know it—will have disappeared; they will have perished and will have been discarded (Psalm 102:25,26).
-The Psalmist used the words “perished” and “discarded,” rather than “renewed” and “remodeled.”
+The first heavens and earth—the present universe as we know it—will have disappeared; they will have perished and will have been discarded, although God’s existence never will end (Psalm 102:25-27; Hebrews 1:10-12).
+The Psalmist used the words “perish(ed)” and “discarded,” rather than “renewed” and “remodeled.”
 The renewal and remodeling of the present heavens and earth—in a sense, “washing a dirty garment”—already will have taken place, 1,000 years earlier, following Jesus’s return.
-On the contrary, the destruction of this universe will be comparable to “throwing out the garment” altogether.

 “very good” vs. “perfect”

 However, this Creation never has been ideal, in the way that we, in our limited comprehension and understanding, would view “perfection.”
-It is “perfect” only in the sense that it is exactly what God has needed to achieve what He ultimately wants.
-This Creation has been decaying and deteriorating from the very beginning, and it always has been tainted by sin, at least commencing with the rebellion of Satan (1 John 3:8a), presumably long before Adam and Eve were created.
+His works are perfect (Deuteronomy 32:4) in the sense that God has generated and crafted them, precisely, to achieve what He ultimately wants to accomplish with His plan of the ages.

-On the other hand, God’s new Creation (Revelation 21:1a), in the future, will be perfect from its beginning.
-This does not mean that when Jesus comes, this present creation will become perfect, since there will be sin and rebellion during the Millennium, causing Him to rule with an “iron scepter” (Revelation 19:15).
-Paul wrote that “when perfection comes, the imperfect disappears” (1 Corinthians 13:10).
-In this case, only when the new, perfect Creation comes, the old, imperfect creation will pass away.
+On the other hand, God’s new Creation (Revelation 21:1a), in the future, will be perfect from its inception.
+This does not mean that this present creation will become perfect when Jesus comes to rule and reign.
+There will be sin and rebellion by mortal people during the Millennium, thus making it necessary for Jesus to “rule them with an iron scepter” (Psalm 2:9; Revelation 19:15).

-It would take virtually an infinite amount of time for an inately flawed person (which each of us is) to create something that, according to God’s standards, is “perfect.”
-Similarly, I feel it is reasonable to suppose that it would take a great deal of time for a perfect God to create a “very good” (not “perfectly good”) universe.
+It would take, essentially, an infinite amount of time for an inately flawed person (which each of us is) to create something that, according to God’s standards, is “perfect.”
+Similarly, I feel it is reasonable to suppose that it would take a great deal of time for a perfect God to create a “very good” (not pristine and perfect) universe.
 Sin complicates everything and has had to be “factored into” the outcomes of all actions, which I believe were set forth by God in the beginning.
 This Creation represents the “old order of things,” which will pass away (Revelation 21:4c).
-On the other hand, perfection is simple and natural for God, which is why it may take only a brief moment for the brand new Creation to come into existence.

 “Very good” is better than “good,” but it is not nearly as good as “best.”
 “Best” will be “perfect”; but “very good” is not, nor has it ever been, “perfect.”
+This present Creation, indeed, is “very good”; but the perfect new Creation to come will be the “best.”

 good and evil